 How you choose to deal with spam and junk mail is dependent on the email provider you use.
 With a company, inboxes are typically managed through a Microsoft Exchange server or a cloud-based platform like Office Online.
 Personal accounts on Gmail, Outlook, and iCloud all offer the same basic junk mail solutions.

 As a mailbox owner, you have the ability to mark specific messages or senders as spam.
-This concept is known as a blacklist.
-Once an email address has been added to the blacklist, it means the email server will stop delivering similar content in the future.
+This concept is known as a blocklist.
+Once an email address has been added to the blocklist, it means the email server will stop delivering similar content in the future.

 However, this process requires manual effort and is not ideal, especially since many phishing scams appear to be legitimate messages and can trick even tech-savvy people.